szermatt/mistty/docs/source/shells.rst

 Bash
 ----

 A recent version of Bash is preferable.
-Bash 5.1 and later work best.
+Bash 5.1 and later work best, as bracketed paste mode is on by default in that version.

-Older versions of Bash work, but with some limitations with multi-line prompts, and it might behaves unexpectedly when yanking text containing special characters.
+Older versions of Bash work, but with limitations, and it might behaves unexpectedly when yanking text containing special characters.

 To use Bash between 4.4 and 5.0 without these limitations, add the following to your :file:`.inputrc`: